You've got questions.

 Have questions about Allen County?
 You’ve come to the right place.

 We here at the Register learn a lot from our readers and the questions you ask us.
 So much, in fact, that we want to make it easier for you to ask us questions about all things Allen County.

 Welcome to the Ask the Register series, where we collect questions from readers like you.
-We’ll start the series by focusing on a topic: the upcoming bond issue for a new elementary school for USD 257.

 Here’s how it works: